CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 if: github.event_name == 'pull_request' && github.event.action == 'opened'

-# If this Job fails, it does not affect the entire Workflow, and other Jobs continue
+# If this job fails, it won't affect the whole workflow, other jobs will continue

 continue-on-error: true

-# Set maximum Timeout to prevent endless waiting in case of anomalies
+# Set maximum timeout to prevent endless waiting in case of abnormal situations

 timeout-minutes: 10

-# Runner Label - Use GitHub Hosted Runner ubuntu-latest to execute the job
+# Runner Label - use GitHub Hosted Runner ubuntu-latest to run the job

 runs-on: ubuntu-latest